-Now we're at the point where we've really got to start having a discussion about how are we going to inspire this change, or make this paradigm shift from business as usual using solid salt to thinking about transitioning to this liquids methodology.
-In this MASTER TRAINING™ Phill Sexton with WIT Advisers will go over what the barriers are of switching to liquid brine for de-icing in snow and ice management.
+We've really got to start having a discussion about how are we going to inspire the change to using liquid brine.
+In this post, Phill Sexton with WIT Advisers will go over what the barriers are of switching to liquid brine for de-icing in snow and ice management.

 So first, who is it we're trying to convince that this is a no-brainer?

-It first starts with us, like ourselves.
+It first starts with us.
 Do I really believe that this can work?
 Do I really believe that the same thing that's coming out of that nozzle, is the same thing that was being broadcast by a salt spreader.